For comments on individual psalms, see the Index page in the top menu.

 That small collection of poetry called the Psalms, 150 of them, has long been a favourite amongst poets and musicians in both sacred and secular settings.

-Most of the psalms were probably written or evolved as songs, passed down the years by listening and singing in market place, palace or monastery.
+Most of the psalms were probably written or evolved as songs, passed down the years by listening and singing in synagogue, church, mosque, market place, monastery or even palace.

 Over the centuries in many faiths, a strong tradition of singing the psalms has continued as a golden thread linking poetry, music and the human spirit.
 For there is something inspiring and thought-provoking about hearing or singing these often strange-sounding verses when set to music.
 The author’s reticence to propound on any religious matter has been overcome by two widely accepted factors:

 The psalms are essentially poetic and deserve to be sung.

 The 150 psalms are broken into 5 books starting with 1, 42, 73, 90 and 107.
 From ancient times, scholars have tried to group them with varying credibility, The most common surviving labels are:

 - The Penitential Psalms (6, 32, 38, 51, 102, 130 and 143)